Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_5/_index.md

 task5([1,2,3])  // BAD - this function accepts an array/list which is wrong
 task5(1,2,3)  // GOOD - this accepts three numbers just like we need it to.
 ```

+## Check your understanding

+- Which number is bigger: -1 or -12?
+- Which number is bigger: -1 or 0?
+- What would you need to do differently in your code if you did accept an array or list?
+- Are there builtin functions that can calculate the maximum number?
+How about the minimum number?
+- How do you think you benefit from writing these kinds of functions yourself?
+What do you think we are testing for?
+- You made use of > or < operators.
+What other comparison operators are there?
+- can you think of how you would solve this problem using a loop?
+- can you think of how you would solve this problem without using a loop?